WebNadin/business-card-template-react-route-slider/README.md

  - styled-components
  - slick-slider

- There are all adaptive styles for tablet and phones.
+ There are some adaptive styles for tablet and phones.
 The project has several "pages"(react-router).

 You can see result on [http://webnadin.inf.ua/](http://webnadin.inf.ua/)